All Episodes

 I see a lot of these young men, all different ages.

-They've been they've been oppressed for so long.
+They've been oppressed for so long.

-What can we do today, Captain, that we can assure these young folks that there is somebody here who is thinking about and caring about and want to protect you from the things that are going on in this world, whether it be the police or the military or what have you?
+What can we do today, Captain, that we can assure these young folks that there is somebody here who is thinking about and caring about and want to protect you from the things that are going on in this world, whether it be the police or the military or what have you.

-What is your first reaction when you what what is your first reaction, folks, when you hear that question in terms of an answer?
+What is your first reaction, folks, when you hear that question in terms of an answer?

 Does nothing come to mind?